 Can I Use This Turkey Recipe With a Different Grill?

 Yes, you absolutely can!
-We happen to have a Traeger grill, but even if you have a different brand wood pellet grill, you’re still sure to have great results with this recipe.
+We happen to have a Traeger grill, but even if you have a different brand of wood pellet grill, you’ll still have great results with this recipe.

 Turkey Smoked in an Electric Smoker